 Large dents happen in roads when the hard protective surface thins and breaks to reveal the soft underbelly of its foundation.
 Teeth sometimes develop potholes too, based on the same principle.
 And the unveiling of their soft centers can be just as hazardous to our teeth and general health as the potholes on roads are to our cars and, sometimes, to our lives.

-Tooth potholes, small round dents in the teeth, result when the tough enamel armour on our teeth thins in patches.
+Tooth potholes, small round dents in the teeth, result when the tough enamel armor on our teeth thins in patches.
 This revealing the soft dentin which houses the nerve endings in our teeth exposed and sensitive.
-This results in a great deal of pain, an increased chance of decay, and possible tooth loss.
+This results in a great deal of pain, an increased chance of tooth decay, and possible tooth loss.